Skyscanner/whispers/README.md

 > "My little birds are everywhere, even in the North, they whisper to me the strangest stories." - _Varys_

 Whispers is a static text analysis tool designed for parsing various common software config formats in search of hardcoded secrets.
-Whispers can run in the CLI or be integrated it a CI/CD pipeline.
+Whispers can run in the CLI or be integrated in a CI/CD pipeline.

-## Detects
-* Passwords
-* API tokens
-* AWS keys
-* Private keys
-* Hashed credentials
-* Authentication tokens
-* Dangerous functions
-* Sensitive files
+Whispers is a **static structured text** parser, not dynamic code parser.

 ## Supported Formats
-Whispers is intended to be a **structured text** parser, not a code parser.

-The following commonly used formats are currently supported:
 * YAML
 * JSON
 * XML